Period Integrals and the Riemann-Hilbert Correspondence: CY hyperplane sections

 To apply this lemma, recall the definition of $\pi^\vee_+$ for $\pi^\vee: U\to V^\vee$ a smooth morphism of algebraic varieties.
 As $\pi^\vee$ is an affine morphism,

 In particular,

-As $\on{coker}(\Omega_X^{\dim X-1}\otimes D_X\to \omega_X\otimes D_X)=\omega_X$ as right $D_X$-modules, $H^0\pi^\vee_+\calN$ is exactly $(\calO_{V^\vee}\boxtimes\omega_X)|_U\otimes_{U\frakg} k\simeq\tau$.
+As $\on{coker}(\Omega_X^{\dim X-1}\otimes D_X\to \omega_X\otimes D_X)=\omega_X$ as right $D_X$-modules, $H^0\pi^\vee_+\calN$ is exactly $(\calO_{V^\vee}\boxtimes\omega_X)|_U\otimes_{\frakg} k\simeq\tau$.
 This completes the proof of Theorem \ref{special:main}.

-We continue to let $X$ be a general smooth projective $G$-variety, and let $\beta(e)=1$ and $\beta|_\frakg=0$, and consider some consequences of Theorem \ref{special:main}.
+We continue to let $X$ be a general smooth projective $G$-variety, and let $\beta(e)=1$.
+We further assume that $k=\bC$ and $\beta(\frakg)=0$, and consider some consequences of Theorem \ref{special:main}.
 By taking the solution sheaves on both sides in Corollary \ref{surjective}, we get an injective map

+where the first isomorphism follows from the same argument as in Corollary \ref{special:rank formula} and the Poincare duality.
+This gives an explicit lower bound for the solution rank of $\tau$ at any point $a$.
+For applications, we need to give a more geometric and explicit description of this map.

+Note that we can interpret $1/f$ as a family (parametrized by $V^\vee$) of meromorphic top forms on $X$, whose fiber over $a\in V^\vee$ has poles along $V(f_a)$.
+We denote this family of top forms on $X$ by $\Omega_a$.
+These forms can also be given as follows.